Love & Hip Hop: Atlanta

-Love & Hip Hop: Atlanta is an American reality television series that premiered June 18, 2012, on VH1.
+Love & Hip Hop: Atlanta is an American reality television series that premiered on VH1 on June 18, 2012 and concluded on MTV on May 19, 2026.
 The series chronicles the lives of several people in Atlanta involved with hip hop music, and features appearances from notable figures associated with Southern hip hop.

 Atlanta is the second installment of the Love & Hip Hop franchise, and its longest-running spin-off.
 It would surpass the episode count of the original Love & Hip Hop: New York by the time of its ninth season in March 2020.
 In April 2023, it was announced that the series would move to MTV beginning with its eleventh season on June 13, 2023.

-The series thirteenth and final season premiered on July 8, 2025.